Kentucky rolls past Eastern Michigan 38-17; QB Wilson hurt

 LEXINGTON, Ky.
-(AP) — Sawyer Smith hurriedly tossed the football to a Kentucky teammate as medical personnel tended to quarterback Terry Wilson while he lay on the turf with an injured left leg.
+(AP) — Sawyer Smith hurriedly tossed the football to a Kentucky teammate as medical personnel tended to quarterback Terry Wilson while he lay on the turf with an injured left knee.

 Wilson was soon carted off to cheers, raising his right arm as he left the field.
 His backup then rose to the occasion to seal the game.